nobossage/skin.omni110/README.md

 Forked from OMNI by braz96, based on v2.0.2 commit 6aac4343e5 https://github.com/braz96/skin.omni/tree/6aac4343e5e3bf83dd67ab482bff4de328994855

-Aim is to restore skinshortcuts functionality, with backported and personal future fixes.
+Aim is to restore script.skinshortcuts and custom widgets functionality, with backported and personal future fixes.

 If you would like to express your appreciation for this skin, please consider a donation to the XBMC Foundation. http://kodi.tv/contribute/donate/